PubLLicanProject/LocalPub/README.md

 progress bar.
 This will be fixed in a future update.

 	python gui.py

+There is also a gui for creating queries for the database.
+However, it is to be noted that some queries may be very large and can take very long.
+An example is when querying all the keywords from keywords table of pmc_kw.

+	python queryGui.py

 ## 1. Download
 The tar files can be downloaded using either download.py or download.sh.
 Download.py can be used